webdriverio-community/node-geckodriver/README.md

 > Downloader for [github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases)

-This puts `geckodriver` or `geckodriver.exe` into root if this module.
+This puts `geckodriver` or `geckodriver.exe` into root of this module.

 ## Install